blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 - **SoC is estimated by coulomb counting — not a dedicated fuel-gauge IC.** `soc_pct` in `battery_summary.qo` maintains a running state-of-charge estimate by integrating current each sample against a commissioned `usable_capacity_ah` baseline.
 This approach requires two operator steps at installation: (1) set `usable_capacity_ah` to the battery bank's nameplate capacity; (2) after a confirmed full charge (charger holding float voltage with current at minimum), set `soc_pct_init` to `100`.
 From that baseline, every ampere-hour in or out updates the estimate.
 Known limitations of coulomb counting: accumulated measurement noise slowly biases the estimate over weeks; the `usable_capacity_ah` baseline itself degrades as the battery ages, so a 100 Ah nameplate battery that has lost 20 % capacity due to sulfation will report SoC as if it still has 100 Ah of reserve.
 Periodically recalibrate by letting the battery reach a known full-charge state and updating `soc_pct_init`.
 For higher-accuracy long-term SoC — particularly for batteries undergoing measurable capacity fade — a hardware fuel-gauge IC (e.g. TI BQ27220 on Qwiic/I2C) with factory-programmed chemistry models provides better results; that is an architectural extension, not a limitation of the current design. `charge_ah` in the summary note remains a **per-window delta** — distinct from the running `soc_pct` estimate.

-- **Default thresholds are calibrated for 12 V VRLA; float-current trending is VRLA-first.** The defaults (`volt_min_v = 13.2`, `volt_max_v = 14.8`, `float_current_hi_ma = 500`) target a standard 12 V VRLA at 25 °C. LFP packs operate at a narrower float window (~13.5–13.8 V float, 14.6 V absorption) and need separately commissioned thresholds; 24 V systems need proportionally scaled voltage thresholds (`volt_min_v ≈ 26.4`, `volt_max_v ≈ 29.0`).
-All values are env-var overridable, but the defaults will produce incorrect alerts on non-12V-VRLA chemistry without reconfiguration.
-More importantly, **elevated float current is a reliable VRLA degradation signal** (indicating sulfation or internal resistance growth) **but is not a universal LFP metric**: LFP batteries behave differently at float, and elevated float current on an LFP pack typically indicates a charger or BMS configuration issue rather than cell degradation.
-For LFP deployments, voltage monitoring, `power_outage` detection, and `temp_high` remain fully applicable; float-current trending as a capacity-degradation proxy does not apply without chemistry-specific calibration.
+- **Default thresholds are calibrated for 12 V VRLA.** The defaults (`volt_min_v = 13.2`, `volt_max_v = 14.8`, `float_current_hi_ma = 500`) target a standard 12 V VRLA at 25 °C. 24 V systems and LFP chemistries require separately commissioned thresholds.
+See the "Chemistry-Specific Alert Notes" sidebar in §7 for guidance; all threshold values are env-var overridable so no reflash is required when commissioning a new chemistry or site.

 - **Temperature compensation is not applied.** VRLA float voltage should decrease approximately **3–4 mV/°C per cell** above 25 °C. For a standard 12 V VRLA pack (six cells), the pack-level correction is roughly **18–24 mV/°C**; at 45 °C (20 °C above the 25 °C reference), the compensated float ceiling is approximately 360–480 mV lower than the room-temperature set point.
 Without compensation, `float_voltage_high` may fire on a hot summer day for a charger that is correctly tracking the temperature-compensated set point.
 Firmware-side compensation using the NTC reading is a straightforward production enhancement.